-Prosecutors: Man drove to New Jersey to have sex with girl
+Man drove to New Jersey to have sex with girl

-A New York City man traveled to southern New Jersey to sexually assault an underage girl he met online, federal prosecutors say.
+Federal prosecutors say a New York City traveled to southern New Jersey to sexually assault an underage girl he met online.

 Richard Gabriel Piedra Ordonez is charged with transporting a minor with the intent to engage in criminal sexual activity and traveling for the purpose of engaging in illicit sexual conduct.
-It wasn’t known Thursday if the 35-year-old Queens resident retained an attorney.
+It wasn’t known Thursday if the 35-year-old Queens resident has retained an attorney.

-Piedra began chatting with the girl in May, using various social media and messaging programs, prosecutors say.
-He eventually traveled to Cape May County to have sex with the teen, who is under 16, and also drove the girl to his home and engaged in criminal sexual activity with her, they say.
+Prosecutors say Piedra began chatting with the girl in May using various social media and messaging programs.
+They say he eventually traveled to Cape May County to have sex with the teen, who is under 16, and also drove the girl to his home and engaged in criminal sexual activity with her.

-If convicted, Piedra faces a mandatory minimum sentence of 10 years in prison and a possible life term.
+Piedra faces a mandatory minimum sentence of 10 years in prison and a possible life term if convicted.

 Sign up for Daily Newsletters